 Bruxism can affect anyone at any age.
 However, most children seem to grow out of it.
 Teeth grinding can also lead to damaged teeth and gum disease.

-TMJ Treatment in Frederick, MD
+TMJ Disorder Treatment in Frederick, MD

-Patients may have damaged or deteriorating joint tissue, so their needs are dependent on the severity of their problem.
 If teeth clenching and grinding are your main symptoms, you may benefit from a customized night guard.
 Night guards relieve pressure from the jaw and hold the jaw in a resting position.
 Night guards also prevent future damage to the teeth and gums.

 TMJ Treatment FAQs

-TMJ disorders are complex and can be very painful.
+TMJ disorders are complex and can be extra painful.
 Treating them can help you find relief and able to live a normal life.
 Read through our frequently asked questions TMJ treatment.
 Call our Frederick dental office if you have any further questions.

 Without treatment, TMJ symptoms will worsen and become more severe over time.
 TMJ disorders can lead to chronic pain and discomfort in your jaw joint and muscles.
 Gum recession or inflammation will get worse with TMJ issues.